Crispin Basketball exists to help players of all ages and abilities play the game better and enjoy the game more.

 In the rush to “teach” the game, well-meaning coaches and parents often control so much of the action, the rules, and the workouts that the opportunity for discovery is neglected – or worse, taken away.
 But the process of discovery is foundational to development and joy.
 Discovering more about the game, more about yourself, and more about relating to others in competition are essentials to loving the game and developing as a player.
 This is true at every single stage of development.

 Our adult-directed youth sports’ world has failed to emphasize the primary importance of discovery.
-I understand why.
+We understand why.
 Discovery requires space.
 It requires patience.
 It is impossible to get your hands upon.
 It is also difficult to organize in such a way that it leaves an impression on the audience!
 So we often want to rush the process in order to get kids where we want them to go quicker.
 Or we want to show parents what a good job we are doing with all our organization.
 But that’s not how real development works in any walk of life.
 In order to really reach your potential in any discipline, you must submit to the messy learning process.
 The artist must tinker.
 So also the musician or the writer.
 Greatness requires the space to mess up, learn, and develop at your own pace.

 Overly controlled games and workouts may look good on the surface, but there is often less learning, because there is less room for discovery.
 Naturally, what it looks like depends on the age and stage of your players.
 But no matter what, discovery must be at the heart of what you do.
 It is at the heart of every program we run.

-In looking back at my career, one of the reasons I was able to become a Division I and professional basketball player is because I was given an incredibly diverse basketball education in my most formative years.
+Side note from Joe Crispin: In looking back at my career, one of the reasons I was able to become a Division I and professional basketball player is because I was given an incredibly diverse basketball education in my most formative years.
 I spent tons of time playing on the playground.
 But I also grew up around the dinner table with coaches and behind the bench and in the locker room.
 I played in the suburbs and in the city.
 I understood structure, but also how to play free.
 I was given the gift of a liberal arts education.

 It is virtually impossible to control the entire process for everyone, but we can at least make the effort to duplicate this type of experience.
 Offer opportunities for free play.
 Introduce concepts and language, but do so in a way that promotes experimentation at the same time.
 Emphasize the right teaching concepts at the right time.
 Don’t try to make development something under your control.
 Leave some space.
 Don’t rush things.
 Play different places and in different ways and in different games.
 In short: Diversify!